- Achieving Sustainable Site Design through Low Impact Development Practices

 The National Institute of Standards and Technology reports that the added energy to heat and cool buildings due to infiltration and exfiltration can be anywhere from 10% in cooling climates to 42% in heating climates (NISTIR 7238).

 To control air infiltration and exfiltration in buildings, a conceptual approach to airtightening is needed, called an air barrier "system."
-The Canadian National Building Code, the Commonwealth of Massachusetts' building code, and more recently ASHRAE Standard 90.1-2010 take this comprehensive and conceptual approach, namely requiring an air barrier system in the building envelope, as a code requirement.
-A continuous air barrier system is the combination of interconnected materials, flexible sealed joints and components of the building envelope that provide the airtightness of the building enclosure and separations between conditioned and unconditioned spaces (Air Leakage Control) (Fig. 7), (Lux and Brown, 1986).
+The Canadian National Building Code, the Commonwealth of Massachusetts' building code, ASHRAE Standard 90.1-2010, and more recently the International Energy Conservation Code, IECC 2012 take this comprehensive and conceptual approach, namely requiring an air barrier system in the building enclosure, as a code requirement.
+A continuous air barrier system is the combination of interconnected materials, assemblies, flexible sealed joints and components of the building enclosure that provide the airtightness of the building enclosure and separations between conditioned and unconditioned spaces (Air Leakage Control) (Fig. 7), (Lux and Brown, 1986).

 The concept is to select and target a component of the wall or roof that is air impermeable and to deliberately make it an airtight "assembly" by sealing the joints and penetrations.
 This assembly of materials is connected to adjacent assemblies or components such as windows, doors, or the roof air barrier component, by sealing or joining the airtight component of assembly A to the airtight component of assembly B. The air barrier system above grade is also connected to the foundation walls and basement slabs to complete the air barrier system of the building.
 Air tightening below-grade walls and slabs prevents entry of dangerous gases such as radon, and pollutants from agricultural activities and brownfields, due to depressurization of spaces with their enclosure in contact with the soil.